2DegreesInvesting/practices/git.md

 These practices:

-* are aspirational but when they can’t be followed it’s nice to explain
+* are aspirational but when they can't be followed it's nice to explain
-* are aspirational but when they can’t be followed it’s nice to explain
+* are aspirational but when they can't be followed it's nice to explain
-* are aspirational but when they can’t be followed it’s nice to explain
+* are aspirational but when they can't be followed it's nice to explain
-* are aspirational but when they can’t be followed it’s nice to explain why;
+* are aspirational but when they can't be followed it's nice to explain why;
 * document heuristics, as detailed instructions may never cover all scenarios;
 * apply to shared commits (maybe after cleaning commits locally).